Harshit-Soni78/The-Complete-2024-Web-Development-Bootcamp-by-Dr._Angela_Yu/Section 36 - React.js/36.44 React Dependencies & Styling the Keeper App/README.md

 The first dependency to add is Material-UI.
 Click on the Add Dependency button and search for Material-UI.
 Both the core component and the icons component are needed: `@material-ui/core` and `@material-ui/icons`.
 If working locally, these can be installed using npm as shown in the documentation.

 Material-UI provides React components that are pre-built, allowing for customization of functionality and appearance.
 This enables faster app creation using Google's Material Design concept.

+## Using Material-UI Icons

+Navigate to the components list to find icons.
+Since `@material-ui/icons` and `@material-ui/core` are installed, icons can be imported and used as React components.
+For example, to use a delete icon, import `DeleteForeverIcon` from `@material-ui/icons/DeleteForever` and use it as a component.